juliangut/docker-phpdev/README.md

 Fixed remote session identifier.

+_Note: scape the string for use in sed_

 #### XDEBUG_FILE_LINK_FORMAT

 * Type: string
 * Default: not set

 Protocol format to integrate IDEs with stack trace file links.
 You can provide your custom format or use one of the supported formats: "phpstorm", "idea", "sublime", "textmate", "emacs" or "macvim"

+_Note: if you use your custom format remember to scape the string for use in sed_

 ## Volumes